 The pre-build phase sets the foundation for everything that follows.

-It starts with market analysis and feasibility studies.
+You should start with market analysis and feasibility studies.

 A strong feasibility study should answer questions like: